telus/tds-core/docs/2-Foundations/4-buttons.md

 ---

 Buttons will occupy 100% width of their parent's at the small viewport and below.
 In other viewports, they'll display inline.
+Buttons are separated by 20 pixels of space, while links are separated from buttons by 40 pixels.

 <div>
     <button class="button button-primary">Button</button>